ghhyc/Web-Scraping-Challenge/README.md

 ### JPL Mars Space Images - Featured Image

 https://www.spaceimages-mars.com was used to scrape the featured image of mars in full resolution.
+Use splinter to navigate the site and find the image url for current Feature Mars Image and assign the url string to a variable.

 ### Mars Facts